Public Health Warning Issued for Kansas Lakes Due to Blue-Green Algae - WIBW News Now!

 KDHE samples publicly-accessible bodies of water for blue-green algae when the agency receives reports of potential algae blooms in Kansas lakes.
 Based on sampling results, KDHE reports on potentially harmful conditions.

 For information on blue-green algae and reporting potential harmful algal blooms, please visit www.kdheks.gov/algae-illness/index.htm.
-Human and animal illnesses potentially related to harmful algal blooms can be reported by calling the KDHE Epidemiology Hotline at 1-877-427-7317.
+Human and animal illnesses potentially related to harmful algal blooms can also be reported through this website or by calling the KDHE Epidemiology Hotline at 1-877-427-7317.